behnammodi/tailwindy-components/README.md

 ## tailwindy-components

-A library to improve readability of [tailwindcss](https://tailwindcss.com/) classes
+`tailwindy-components` is a utility library that provides a way to create [tailwindcss](https://tailwindcss.com/) classes using tagged templates.

 ### Install

+To install `tailwindy-components`, you can use the following command:

 ```bash
 npm install tailwindy-components
 or
 yarn add tailwindy-components
 ```

+Keep in mind that tailwindy-components requires `React` to be installed as peer dependency.

 ## Example: